cboudereau/fpddd/README.md

 Typing all the things help to separate the implementation from the design.
 Reviewing/challenging it thanks to the compiler helps a lot to see problems and take a decision quickly on the domain.

 ## Part II.
-Building Bloc ks of a Mode l-Drive n Design
+Building Bloc ks of a Model-Drive n Design

+Package -> Module
+Services -> Functions/Module
+Entities -> Record type
+Value objects -> type with deep equality (byu default in fsharp and for free)

+Aggregates : an aggregate is helpfull in a distributed system AKA CQS/CQRS when SPOF are centralized system and consensus accross different state with eventual consistency / CRDT / Compensation/ Consensus.
+In FP, an aggregates is basically the result of a fold function.